miramar-labs/jetson-nano-dev/README.md

 ### Verify PyTorch is set up correctly to see the GPU

-Open the jupyter/verify-pytorch.ipynb and run it:
+Activate the Pytorch virtualenv and open/run the jupyter/verify-pytorch.ipynb:

     aaron@nano:~$ py3.6.9_PyTorch_jp4.4.1
     (py3.6.9_PyTorch_jp4.4.1) aaron@nano:~$ jlab